Introduction

 - Hydrogen Peroxide:

-- Pros: Hydrogen peroxide is effective against mold and less toxic than many chemical cleaners.
-It also has a bleaching effect, which can help with stain removal.
+- Pros: This option is effective against mold and is less toxic than many chemicals, plus it can help remove stains.

 - Professional Mold Remediation: